Android TV

 Android TV is an operating system that runs on smart TVs and related entertainment devices including soundbars, set-top boxes, and digital media players.
-Developed by Google, it is a closed-source Android distribution.
+Created and developed by Google, it is a closed-source Android distribution.
 Android TV features a user interface designed around content discovery and voice search, content aggregation from various media apps and services, and integration with other recent Google technologies such as Assistant, Cast, and Knowledge Graph.

 The platform was unveiled in June 2014, as a successor to Google TV, available first on the Nexus Player in October.
-The platform has since been adopted as smart TV middleware by companies such as Hisense, Sony, Panasonic, Philips, Sharp, Motorola, Nokia, Toshiba and TCL.
+The platform has since been adopted as smart TV middleware by companies such as TCL, Sony, Panasonic, Philips, Sharp, Toshiba, Vu Televisions, Onida, Motorola, Nokia, Hisense, Xiaomi and Haier.
 Android TV products have also been adopted as set-top boxes by a number of IPTV television providers.
 The "Operator Tier" certification allows operators to distribute their own custom devices based on the Android TV platform.

 Overview

 The Android TV platform is an adaptation of the Android OS for set-top boxes and as integrated software on smart TV hardware.
-It supports media and games apps from Google Play, although not all Google Play apps are compatible with Android TV.
+It supports media, games, and apps from Google Play, although not all Google Play apps are compatible with Android TV.
 Some Android TV devices, such as the Nvidia Shield and Razer Forge TV, are also marketed as microconsoles and are bundled with a Bluetooth wireless gamepad.

 The Verge characterized Android TV with leveraging Google's Knowledge Graph project; Chromecast compatibility; a larger emphasis on search; closer ties to the Android ecosystem including Google Play and Android Wear; and native support for video games, Bluetooth gamepads, and the Google Play Games framework.

-Subsequent releases of Android TV brought new features to the operating system, e.g. camera support (with Android TV 9), Auto low-latency mode for gaming (with Android TV 11), 4K UI, Refresh Rate switching & Text scaling (with Android TV 12) among others.
+Subsequent releases of Android TV brought new features to the operating system, such as camera support (with Android TV 9), auto low-latency mode for gaming (with Android TV 11), 4K UI, refresh rate switching and text scaling (with Android TV 12).

 A special certification, called Android TV "Operator Tier", is available for pay television and other service operators allowing them to customize the home screen; manage UI as well as available apps, content or services on the Android TV devices that they provide to their subscribers; thus, differentiating from other operators and devices running Android TV as well.

 By May 2022, Android TV has over 10,000 compatible apps available on the Play Store, up from the 6,500 available at launch.